 Tax revenue grew by 2.2 per cent in 2015

-The tax ratio was 44.1 in 2012 and increased for the second year in a row.
+The accrual of taxes and compulsory social security contributions grew by 2.2 per cent in 2015.
+The total accrual amounted to EUR 92 billion.
+The tax ratio grew from the previous year by 0.2 percentage points to 44.0 per cent.
 The tax ratio describes the ratio of taxes and compulsory social security contributions to gross domestic product.
-In 2011, the tax ratio was 43.7 per cent.
-The accrual of taxes and compulsory social security contributions grew by 3.0 per cent in 2012.
-The total accrual amounted to EUR 84.9 billion.
-The tax ratio for 2012 went up by 0.5 percentage points because GDP became revised from the preliminary data released in March.
+The tax ratio for 2015 went down by 0.5 percentage points mainly because GDP became revised from the preliminary data released in March.
 The data on the accrual of taxes did not become significantly revised from previously released data.
-These data are based on the revised national accounts data for 2012.
+These data are based on the revised national accounts data for 2015.

-Net tax ratio decreased to 18.3 per cent from 18.8 per cent the year before.
+In 2015, the net tax ratio decreased to 17.6 per cent from 17.9 per cent in the year before.
 The net tax ratio is calculated by deducting the subsidies, and current and capital transfers paid by general government to households and enterprises from the tax ratio.

 Statistics Finland / Taxes and tax-like payments